TheManners024/gu-launcher-skin/extracted/README.md

 So search the string before the n.god part.
 - composite card mouseenter
   - Make it a noop
+  - Also search for other "mouseenter" and "mouseleave" events because there are appSingleCardHoverFx
 - initDecks()
   - Called to initialize the decks in the workshop.
 Modify this to sort the decks.
 - launchQueue()